-In the talk I argue that good Conceptual Modelling and Ontology Design is required to support powerful Query Management and to allow for semantic based Information Integration.
-Therefore, the talk has been structured into three parts.
-In the first part, an extended ontology language and a methodology for conceptual and ontology design will be introduced.
-In the second part, the query management problem in the presence of the previously devised conceptual model will be considered: a global framework will be introduced, together with various basic tasks involved in information access.
-In the last part (which will be just sketched), general issues about ontology integration will be presented.
+In the tutorial I will argue that good Conceptual Modelling and Ontology Design is required to support powerful Query Management and to allow for semantic based Information Integration.
+Therefore, the tutorial has been structured into three parts.
+In the first part (described in Section 2), an extended ontology language and a methodology for conceptual and ontology design will be introduced.
+A demo of an ontology design tool will be given.
+In the second part (described in Section 3), the query management problem in the presence of the previously devised conceptual model will be considered: a global framework will be introduced, together with various basic tasks involved in information access.
+In the last part (described in Section 4), general issues about ontology integration will be presented.